2020 Connecticut House of Representatives election: District 83

 Democratic incumbent Catherine Abercrombie was re-elected to a 9th term after defeating Republican candidate Lou Arata.
 Arata was also nominated by the Independent Party.
 Abercrombie has represented the 83rd district since 2005.

 District 84

 Democratic incumbent Hilda Santiago was re-elected to a 5th term after defeating Republican candidate Richard Cordero.
 Santiago was also nominated by the Working Families Party.
 She has represented the 84th district since 2013.

 District 85

 Democratic incumbent Mary Mushinsky was re-elected to a 21st term after defeating Republican candidate Weston Ulbrich.
 Mushinsky was also nominated by the Working Families Party, while Ulbrich was nominated by the Independent Party.
 Mushinsky has represented the 85th district since 1981.

 District 86

-Republican incumbent Vincent Candelora was re-elected to a 8th term after defeating Democratic candidate Vincent Mase.
+Republican incumbent Vincent Candelora was re-elected to an 8th term after defeating Democratic candidate Vincent Mase.
 Candelora was also nominated by the Independent Party.
 He became House Minority Leader on January 6, 2021.
 He has represented the 86th district since 2007.